Carl August Klindworth: Life

 Kingdom of Hanover for the water supply of the City Hospital in Linden.
-In 1836 he founded a machine factory which supplied, among other parts and equipment for fire engines, rolling mills and printing presses.
-In the mid-1840s, Klindworth's firma was known in the address book of the city of Hanover as "machine shop and mechanical workshop", and also recommended in 1860 for "spectacles, lorgnettes, theater perspectives, barometers, gold scales, thermometers, etc. Klindworth died in Hannover on 29 June 1862.
+In 1836, he founded a machine factory which supplied other parts and equipment for fire engines, rolling mills and printing presses.
+In the mid-1840s, Klindworth's firma was known in the address book of the city of Hanover as a "machine shop and mechanical workshop", and also recommended in 1860 for "spectacles, lorgnettes, theater perspectives, barometers, gold scales, thermometers, etc." Klindworth died in Hannover on 29 June 1862.